greenelab/meta-review/manuscript.md

 As a result, adopting the specific bibliographic format required by a journal usually just requires specifying the style's source URL in the Manubot configuration.

 Manubot uses [Pandoc](https://pandoc.org/) to convert manuscripts from markdown to HTML, PDF, and optionally DOCX outputs.
-Pandoc supports conversion between additional formats — such as LaTeX, AsciiDoc, or EPUB — offering Manubot users broad interoperability.
+Pandoc supports conversion between additional formats — such as LaTeX, AsciiDoc, EPUB, and JATS — offering Manubot users broad interoperability.
-In a future release, Pandoc [will support](https://github.com/greenelab/manubot-rootstock/pull/51#issuecomment-321949622) export to [Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS).
+[Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS) is a standard XML format for scholarly articles that is used by publishers, archives, and text miners [@JU3KpeyB; @AAwqxolU; @bCyfIm6z].
-JATS is a standard XML format for scholarly articles that is used by publishers, archives, and text miners [@JU3KpeyB; @AAwqxolU; @bCyfIm6z].
+Going forward, we hope to integrate Manubot with the larger JATS ecosystem.
 For now however, the primary Manubot output is HTML intended to be viewed in a web browser.

 Manubot performs continuous publication: every update to a manuscript's source is automatically reflected in the online outputs.